-Mix in the plain flour until a dough is formed.
+Cream together the sugar and butter in a stand mixer with the paddle attachment until smooth – mix in the flour until a dough is formed.
 It will be crumbly but the ingredients will be evenly dispersed!

 Firmly press the mixture into the bottom of tin and bake in the oven for 20-25 minutes until pale golden on top!

 Once baked, remove from the oven and leave to the side.
 In a large saucepan pour the condensed milk, butter, sugar, and golden syrup and melt on a medium heat until the sugar has dissolved – stir frequently to stop anything from catching.

 Once the sugar has dissolved, turn the heat up high and let the mixture come to boiling point and boil for 5-7 minutes stiring constantly so that the mixture doesn’t catch.
 BE CAREFUL as the mixture is VERY hot and can burn you if it splashes back!

 The mixture will be ready when it has changed to a slightly darker golden colour, and has thickened to a soft fudge texture!